-- (a) the chief executive officer ("CEO") of the Corporation; - (b) the chief financial officer ("CFO") of the Corporation; and - (c) the three most highly compensated executive officers of the Corporation, including any of its subsidiaries, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of, or during, the most recently completed financial year, whose total compensation was individually, more than \$150,000 for that financial year.
+- (a) the chief executive officer of the Corporation; - (b) the chief financial officer of the Corporation; - (c) the three most highly compensated executive officers of the Corporation, including any of its subsidiaries, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of, or during, the most recently completed financial year, whose total compensation was individually, more than \$150,000 for that financial year; and - (d) each individual who would be an NEO under paragraph (c) but for the fact that the individual was neither an executive officer of the Corporation or its subsidiaries, nor acting in a similar capacity, at the end of that financial year.

-The Corporation's NEOs for the fiscal year ended December 31, 2013 were:
+The Corporation's NEOs for the fiscal year ended December 31, 2015 were:

 - 1. Jason W. Cohenour, President and Chief Executive Officer; - 2.
 David G. McLennan, Chief Financial Officer; - 3.
-A. Daniel Schieler, Senior Vice-President and General Manager, OEM Solutions; - 4.
-Jason L. Krause, Senior Vice-President, Corporate Development and Marketing; and - 5.
+A. Daniel Schieler, Senior Vice President and General Manager, OEM Solutions; - 4.
+William E. Seefeldt, Senior Vice President, Engineering; and - 5.
 Philippe Guillemette, Chief Technology Officer.